Talking about Matthew Chamber’s ceramic sculptures in FT How to Spend It, actor James Nesbitt, said:

 How did you become a ceramicist?

-It was totally by accident.
+Matthew Chambers: It was totally by accident.
 I left school at 16 and got a job as a trainee chef in a local pub.
-After a couple of years in I realised this just wasn’t for me, and I luckily stumbled upon apprenticeship with the potter Philip Wood who happened to live in the village where I grew up.
+After a couple of years in I realised this just wasn’t for me, and I luckily stumbled upon an apprenticeship with the potter Philip Wood who happened to live in the village where I grew up.
 After starting there it didn’t take long to get a grasp and get addicted, and the pull of clay soon drew me in and the passion grew

 Your work with Philip Wood was making very functional pieces, why did you decide to stop making functional ceramics?

-Amazing, and for me the ultimate accolade possible is to be collected by a museum.
+Amazing, and for me, the ultimate accolade possible is to be collected by a museum.
 I feel incredibly lucky to have had my work accepted on such a level and amongst such great and important works as there are in all of these institutions.